San Diego Prop 36 Criminal Lawyer

 - Health & Safety Code 11352 (transporting/selling controlled substance)

-- Health & Safety Code 11358 (cultivating/growing marijuana without license)
+- Health & Safety Code 11358 (cultivating/growing marijuana without a license)

 - Health & Safety Code 11359 (possessing marijuana for sale)